 If you have any information which may lead to the location of the remains of any of the Disappeared please contact the Commission in the strictest confidence.
 You have nothing to fear from contacting the Commission.
 All information that we receive is legally privileged – it cannot be passed on to other agencies or used in a court of law.
 It can only be used to try and locate the remains of the Disappeared.

-If you have any information on the location of Joe Lynskey, Columba McVeigh or Robert Nairac please call the confidential phone number below
+If you have any information on the location of Joe Lynskey, Columba McVeigh, Robert Nairac or Seamus Maguire please call the confidential phone number below where you can leave a confidential voice message.

 Britain and Ireland